 "Oh, I don't believe so, Sir," Hermione told him, looking rather surprised at the question.
 "I'm muggle-born."

-It had been a long lesson and, even with Draco standing next to him giving him guidance Harry had not gotten close to getting the potion right; not that many of the class had, to be fair.
+It had been a long lesson and, even with Draco standing next to him giving him guidance, Harry had not managed to get anywhere close to getting the potion right; not that many of the class had, to be fair.
 Draco had seemed determined to prove himself and as a result won a small vial of something called Felix Felicis.
-Slughorn had referred to as liquid luck and, though Harry didn't quite follow what it did, he knew it was something truly special from both Ron's obvious jealousy and Draco's far more subtle delight at the reward.
+Slughorn had referred to as liquid luck and, though Harry didn't quite follow what it did; he knew it was something truly special, however, from both Ron's obvious jealousy and Draco's far subtler delight at the reward.

-Hermione had come close but, despite feeling a little put out at having been beaten to the prize by Draco, couldn't resent his victory for long when she saw just how brilliantly he had brewed the draught of living death.
+Hermione had come close but even she was looking rather frazzled by the end of the class, and despite feeling a little put out at having been beaten to the prize by Draco, she couldn't resent his victory for long when she saw just how brilliantly he had brewed the Draught of Living Death.
 Slughorn too had been impressed and nothing short of delighted by Draco's achievement.

 "Erm, thanks," Harry said hesitantly, seeing Ron shrug his shoulders behind the professor's back.
 It was all fairly creepy in Harry's opinion, particularly the way that Slughorn was rubbing his hands together gleefully.

 "We really have to be going, sir," Draco said in clipped tones of forced politeness, handing Harry both of their bags and taking his boyfriend's hand.
 "We don't want to be late for lunch, dear," he added to Harry, putting emphasis on the endearment, when his boyfriend showed no sign of moving.